 According to week eight of TransUnion’s Consumer Financial Hardship Study, 36% of Americans think it’s very important to monitor their credit score during the current health crisis.
 They’re absolutely right.
 Checking your credit scores and reports helps you baseline your credit health and enables you to keep track of any changes to your credit history, which may in turn affect your score.

-Accessing and monitoring your credit information is an important part of managing your credit health during COVID-19, so the credit reporting agencies (TransUnion, Equifax and Experian) are offering all Americans free weekly credit reports online at annualcreditreport.com through April 2021.
+Accessing and monitoring your credit information is an important part of managing your credit health, so the credit reporting agencies (TransUnion, Equifax and Experian) are offering all Americans free weekly credit reports online at annualcreditreport.com throughout 2023.

 Now that you have weekly access to your reports, try to schedule a consistent time to check them.
 Lenders typically report updates to accounts each month, but different lenders may update at different times.
 It’s important that you make a habit of monitoring your credit regularly.